iszczesniak/cpp/unique_ptr/index.md

 A smart pointer manages dynamically-allocated data, and so we call a smart pointer the **managing object**, and the dynamically-allocated data the **managed data**.

 A smart pointer doesn't copy or move the managed data, it can only destroy the data.

+The type of the managed data doesn't have to be prepared in some special way in order to be managed by smart pointers, e.g., the type doesn't have to be derived from some special type with the required functionality implemented.

 The smart pointers solve: